April 19, 2017

 Working with a third-party logistics (3PL) can help propel these solutions further, faster.
 A strong 3PL partner can help solve issues with tough freight lanes in the following ways:

-Technology: Advanced 3PLs will have technology available and data experts on staff who can help run robust network analyses.
+Technology: Advanced 3PLs will have the technology available and data experts on staff who can help run robust network analyses.
 They can make the optimization of locations and routes feasible for any size company.
 This can be particularly valuable to a rapidly growing CPG brand or one planning to scale.

 Carrier Network: A non-asset based 3PL will have a diversified and qualified carrier base.
 This means they have access to numerous drivers who will be willing to take on any distance or specialty requirement.
 You can save an extreme amount of time by calling a 3PL instead of calling on multiple carriers.